The Best Places to Travel in February: U.S. Edition

 As the excitement of the new year dies down, it’s time to embark on an adventure.
 Whether you’re into fashion or sports, parties or beaches, small towns or luxurious cities, we’ve curated the perfect trip for you.
 Here, the best places in the U.S. to travel to this February.

-New York Fashion Week begins February 8, and while the shows are notoriously impossible to get into, it’s worth a visit just to rub shoulders with the style set.
+New York Fashion Week begins February 3, and while the shows are notoriously impossible to get into, it’s worth a visit just to rub shoulders with the style set.
 Plan on a week full of top-notch eating, drinking, shopping, and, if you’re lucky, you might catch a glimpse of the glam life.
 We recommend dropping your bags at the trendy Arlo SoHo hotel, then hanging out around Spring Studios, where many designers have chosen to debut their collections.
 It's also worth snagging a reservation at restaurants like Locanda Verde or Le Coucou—both hot spots for the fashion crowd.
-If you can swing a few days in the city before the fashion event kicks off, you’ll catch the tail-end of New York Restaurant Week, which runs through February 8.
+If you come during the first week of the month, you’ll catch the tail-end of New York Restaurant Week, which runs through February 9.
 Pop in for lunch at Sant Ambroeus SoHo to enjoy a two-course Italian meal for only $26, then use the money you’ll save at the shops of Greene and Mercer streets on an ensemble worthy of the street-style photographers you’re sure to spot in the coming days.

 For snow bunnies: Breckenridge, CO